cryptimeleon/subzero/README.md

 xSubA
 ```

 In the case where multiple of these features are used in an identifier, the fragments have a designated order.
-If symbols ('~', '_') are used for the tilde/bar, then the subscript fragment goes before the tilde/bar fragment, which goes before the prime fragment.
-Else if the substrings ('Tilde', 'Bar', 'Hat') are used, the tilde/bar/hat fragment goes before the subscript fragment, which goes before the prime fragment.
+If symbols (`~`, `_`) are used for the tilde/bar, then the subscript fragment goes before the tilde/bar fragment, which goes before the prime fragment.
+Otherwise if the substrings (`Tilde`, `Bar`, `Hat`) are used, the tilde/bar/hat fragment goes before the subscript fragment, which goes before the prime fragment.

 ```
 x_1~'